pranavbhandari24/SuperChat/README.md

 # Note
 The port number should be the same for the clients and the server to send and recieve messages between different clients.

+# Commands Supported
+The follwing commands are supported in the application